Vardhini05/MyCompiler_23115068/README.md

-The above are the two examples
+The above is an example
 ---
 ---